Great Gransden: Landmarks

 Great Gransden boasts the oldest post mill in England, constructed around 1612 – though the claim is disputed by nearby Bourn.
 It has two storeys, with a flour-dressing machine, inscribed 1774 on the second floor.
 The mill ceased to operate about 1890.
 It was presented to the county council in 1950 and classified as an ancient monument in 1957.
 A restoration project was completed in 1984, and a more thorough restoration began in 2015.
 The mill still possesses its machinery.
-Newly constructed sails are due to be installed by 2022.
+Newly constructed sails were installed by 2022.
 It can be viewed inside by appointment.
 A local legend claims a book of black magic entitled An Infidel's Bible was hidden in the mill in 1867, causing it to stop working.
 When the book was removed, the mill began to work again.
+If it is the oldest post mill in England, it is also the country's oldest surviving windmill to have sails, since it and the mill at Bourn are the oldest.

 There are 53 other listed buildings in Great Gransden parish, including houses, barns and remains of a churchyard cross.
 The brick vicarage, north-west of the church, was built by Barnabas Oley, probably between 1660 and 1685.

 A lychgate built in the churchyard in 1920 commemorates Great Gransden men who died in World War I.